ryansheehy0/Neo-C/possible_features.md

 	- All the types of errors
 		- InvalidConversion
 		- OutOfRange
-	- Should split, join, and typeof be in Convert Library?

 - Other
 	- How to do functions as arguments.
 Lamda arguments.